goofyahhgu/stell3rgames/README.md

 #
-Just a cool site with some games.
-It is updated with new games each week and the theme of this site changes each month.
-The link is: Wait a second, someone is probably looking over your shoulder trying to see this link.
-You know what it is anyways xD
+Just a website with some games.
+My organization is always blocking games I like to play, so, I decided to make my own site with all the games of my favorites.
+Maybe some of them are your favorites too.
+If you would like to contribute to the site, you can paste iframe codes for games in Issues.
+Thanks!